breez/breez-sdk-docs/src/guide/receive_payment.md

 # Receiving Lightning Payments

-With the Breez SDK you arn't required to open a channel and set up your inbound liquidity.
+With the Breez SDK you aren't required to open a channel and set up your inbound liquidity.
 The Breez SDK automatically connects your node to the LSP peer and you can now receive payments.

 <custom-tabs category="lang">